What we know is a drop, what we don't know is an ocean.

 Fundamentals to Applications

 Objectives: An interface is a boundary between two spatial regions either occupied by different matters or by a matter in different physical states, for example, solid-solid, solid-liquid and liquid-liquid interfaces.
 Chemical reactions involving oxidation and reduction processes at interfaces may vary from those in conventional liquid-phase reactions and could thus influence the overall outcome.
 In search of capturing interfacial effects, we are exploring solid-solid and solid-liquid interfaces which could bring novel properties in the materials.
 An elegant interfacial effect is the formation of two-dimensional (2D) electron gas and a smart class of interface-engineered materials is supramolecular solids.
-Our research platforms include coordination polymers, low-dimensional materials, conducting polymers, metal nanoparticles, metal oxides and sulphides, and magnetic materials.
+Our research platforms include coordination polymers, low-dimensional materials, conducting polymers, organic-inorganic hybrids, metal oxides and sulphides, and magnetic materials.

 Thin Films of Coordination Polymers: